 As Matt and Ross Duffer’s pop culture phenomenon returns two years after its sophomore installment, the sibling-writer-director-producer duo is a little wiser regarding approach, a little more mindful about pacing and, by leaps and bounds, a lot more confident in orchestrating a production on an epic scale.
 The in-your-face yet perfectly appropriate brand placements (shout out to Coke!) hint at how epic-scale the backing likewise is.

 Unlike the first two seasons, Stranger Things 3 takes place in the peak of summer.
 1985 is a different time for Hawkins, which is starting to feel like a different place, too.
 Downtown is deserted.
 With the exception of the bustling community pool, people are pouring into a newly built mall called Starcourt instead.
 Here, a whole lot of “normal” ensues with enough ‘80s references to go around.
-(In fact, the series takes a page straight out of The Fast Times at Ridgemont High playbook.)
+The series even takes a page straight out of The Fast Times at Ridgemont High playbook.
 There’s a Gap on one end, a Jazzercise studio on one floor, an Orange Julius stall in the food court.
 There’s no shortage of feathered hairstyles, electric blue eyeshadow, scrunchy-secured hairdos or retro-print button-downs.
 With not a single ominous Stranger Things-esque element in sight, the third season begins as a full-tilt 1980’s zeitgeist: the most ‘80s an ‘80s-set series could get featuring the most mundane of activities in a mundane mall.
 It’s almost as though one is tuning in to a different show altogether.

 Adding to this is the party of main characters that doesn’t even call itself that anymore.
 Mike Wheeler (Finn Wolfhard), the Paladin, has made way for Mike Wheeler: the teenager smitten with his girlfriend Eleven (Millie Bobby Brown).
-Still equipped with psionic abilities, the ever-powerful Eleven has learned to lead a deliciously mediocre life herself.
+Still equipped with psionic abilities, the ever-powerful El has learned to lead a deliciously mediocre life herself.
 She’s retired from blowing up Demogorgons and Demodogs and closing gates that lead to another dimension.
 Her powers are but a tool for getting away with very teenager things such as being able to lock lips with Mike in her bedroom as her adoptive father Jim Hopper (David Harbour) pretends to watch TV right outside.
 The earlier half of the season finds the formerly short-fused, now “Fat Rambo” of a dad and chief of police struggling to get through to the two teens hopped up on summer love and hormones.
 “Keep the door open three inches,” says Hopper time and again.
 It’s a request that would mean so much more as events unfold.

 The rest of the party, Lucas Sinclair (Caleb McLaughlin), Max Mayfield (Sadie Sink) and Dustin Henderson (Gaten Matarazzo), has no problem easing into young adulthood as well.
 Lucas and Max bicker somewhat like an old married couple; Dustin has leveled up from trying out the AV Club’s Heathkit ham radio to assembling his own one-of-a-kind radio tower.
 For Will Byers (Noah Schnapp), however, it’s a quiet scramble to cling to his youth a while longer.
 There’s no faulting him; parts of his childhood have been lost forever––to that disappearance in the Upside Down and later, that shadow monster exorcism.
 But everyone else, to his dismay, is on the same page: life goes on and they need to move on along with it.
 The closer to “ordinary,” the better.